Brandon Crawford Player Props: Giants vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.19 team ERA that ranks 29th across all league pitching staffs.
+- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.19).

-- Rockies pitchers combine to give up 79 total home runs at a rate of 1.3 per game (to rank 24th in baseball).
+- Rockies pitchers combine to allow 79 total home runs at a rate of 1.3 per game (to rank 22nd in baseball).

-- Seabold (1-2 with a 5.40 ERA and 32 strikeouts in 41 2/3 innings pitched) makes the start for the Rockies, his seventh of the season.
+- Anderson gets the start for the Rockies, his fifth of the season.
+He is 0-0 with a 1.69 ERA and 12 strikeouts in 26 2/3 innings pitched.

-- His last time out came on Thursday against the Arizona Diamondbacks, when the righty threw 5 1/3 innings, surrendering one earned run while giving up three hits.
+- The righty's last appearance was on Saturday against the Kansas City Royals, when he tossed six innings, surrendering two earned runs while allowing four hits.

-- In 13 games this season, the 27-year-old has put up a 5.40 ERA and 6.9 strikeouts per nine innings, while giving up a batting average of .284 to opposing hitters.
+- The 35-year-old has amassed a 1.69 ERA and 4 strikeouts per nine innings across six games this season, while allowing a batting average of .207 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.